cstjean/ScikitLearn.jl/docs/api.md

 #### score_samples

-`score_samples(model, X)` evaluates the density model on X.
+For probabilistic models, `score_samples(model, X)` evaluates the density model on X.

 #### score

 `score(model, X)` and `score(model, X, y)` assign a score to how likely `X` or `y|X` is given the learned model parameters.
 The higher this score is, the better the model.
 This is used for cross-validation.

 #### decision_function